dokku/dokku/docs/deployment/registry-management.md

 ### Pushing images on build

 To push the image on release, set the `push-on-release` property to `true` via the `registry:set` command.
 The default value for this property is `false`.
+Setting the property to `true` will result in the imag being tagged with an ID that is incremented with every release.
+This tag will be what is used for running app code.

 ```shell
 dokku registry:set node-js-app push-on-release true